BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 ## Social Systems Theory

-So let me try to give you my incomplete understanding of his theory:
+So let me try to give you my incomplete and surface level understanding of his theory:

 Luhmann recognised the particular complexity that human beings present for social analysis because they are the bearers of three autopoietic systems: systems of life (cells, brains, organisms), systems of consciousness (mind), and systems of communication (social systems).
 As a sociologist he acknowledges but leaves aside the biological systems of human beings and instead focuses on the interactive relationship between their consciousness or psychic system and the social systems with which they interact.
-The psychic system is within the environment of social systems and vice versa.
+All psychic systems (minds) are in the environment of social systems and vice versa.

 He famously argued that communication between psychic systems happens not between (whole) persons or individuals.
 This seems counterintuitive but if we spent a little more thought into his claim and clarify some termonology, it makes sense.